-(2) We do not believe that this rule would significantly or uniquely affect small governments because it will not produce a Federal mandate of \$100 million or greater in any year, that is, it is not a "significant regulatory action" under the Unfunded Mandates Reform Act.
-The designation of critical habitat imposes no obligations on State or local governments and, as such, a Small Government Agency Plan is not required.
+(2) We do not believe that this rule will significantly or uniquely affect small governments because it would not produce a Federal mandate of \$100 million or greater in any year; that is, it is not a "significant regulatory action" under the Unfunded Mandates Reform Act.
+The designation of critical habitat imposes no obligations on State or local governments.
+By definition, Federal agencies are not considered small entities, although the activities they fund or permit may be proposed or carried out by small entities.
+Consequently, we do not believe that the critical habitat designation would significantly or uniquely affect small government entities.
+As such, a Small

+Government Agency Plan is not required.